Sousliks for the landscape, landscape for sousliks

 NFP3040201154: 02/2018 - 01/2020

-The European ground squirrel, also known as European souslik or simply souslik, is an endangered species and one of Europe‘s rarest mammals.
-Currently, only 24 isolated localities are known from the programme area (scattered across the Trenčín, Trnava and South Moravian regions).
+The European ground squirrel (European souslik or souslik) is an endangered species and one of Europe‘s rarest mammals.
+Currently, only 24 isolated localities are known across the programme area, scattered across the Trenčín, Trnava and South Moravian regions.

-The project will be mirrored in both countries with the aim to provide complex protection of the species.
-Research, mapping and population monitoring will be required to capture missing data for subsequent prioritisation and effective action.
-In both countries, mapping the occurrence and searching for unknown colonies of sousliks will be carried out alongside monitoring the current known colonies.
-The project will also research the genetic diversity of the populations of sousliks, study the environment they inhabit and interrogate the interconnections between potential suitable environment across the countryside between populations.
+Project activities will happen in both the Czech Republic and Slovakia to develop a concise understanding of the population and for accurate protection measures to be developed.
+Both countries will monitor current known colonies and will map the occurrence of sousliks and search for unknown colonies to fill in the gaps in current data sets.
+The project will also research the genetic diversity of the populations of sousliks, study the environment they inhabit and assess the habitat suitability between populations.
 Subsequently, all knowledge will then be combined in a comprehensive analysis of population viability.

-As well as the implementation of these protective measures, the project will focus on increasing media coverage of this endangered species.
-Education of the professional and general public is vital for each individual local population of sousliks.
-All members of a community who owns a garden, orchard or vineyard can help save the souslik or, on the contrary, kill it with their activities.
-The education and cooperation of landowners is also crucial as the way the local landscape is managed can directly influence the future development of the souslik population.
-Therefore, education initiatives will take place both passively through lectures, excursions, promotional events, published materials, websites, information boards, teaching programs and actively through involving the public and landowners in specific activities.
+As well as the implementation of these protective measures, the project will focus on increasing media coverage about sousliks.
+Education about sousliks in a community is vital for their protection.
+Members of a community who own gardens, orchards or vineyards can help protect sousliks or, on the contrary, endanger them with their actions.
+The education and cooperation of landowners is also crucial as the way local landscape is managed can directly influence the future development of a souslik population.

 According to the Czech legislation, the European souslik is a critically endangered species and specifically, a protected species in the highest category.
 On the other hand, according to the Slovak legislation, it is a protected species of European significance, which has the status of ‚EN‘ according to the manual for the care of NATURA 2000 territory.
 Several activities of this project directly fulfil the measures set out in the Czech Rescue Programme such as restoration of sites with a suitable habitat, demographic research, education aimed at landowners and the creation of a catalogue of sites.
 In Slovakia, however, conceptual material focused directly on this species does not exist at the national level, but the project outputs will serve as a basis for the creation of a future Slovak Rescue Programme.